Tomatoes and Other Edibles 2026

 The following varieties, with the exception of Beit Alpha and Tasty Green, are open-pollinated or heirloom.
 Please see our section under tomatoes for more information on these terms and how they affect seed saving.

 All of our cucumbers come two plants to a pot unless otherwise noted.
 Don’t try to separate them as they are sensitive to root disturbance.
-They will grow happily together either in the ground or in a medium-large pot.
-Cost is $2 per 2 inch pot or $4 per premium pot.
+They will grow happily together either in the ground or in a medium-large pot. $4 per premium pot.

 Beit Alpha